Artificial intelligence: A real game changer

 What other potential risks does AI pose?

-In response, the Federal Trade Commission recently launched an investigation into the security practices of the startup that produced ChatGPT.5 But effective barriers may be beyond the power of human security experts — in other words, AI may be needed to erect barriers against AI.
+In July 2023, the Federal Trade Commission launched an investigation into the security practices of the startup that produced ChatGPT5 and it continues to make inquiries around partnerships and investments involving generative AI companies.6 But effective barriers may be beyond the power of human security experts — in other words, AI may be needed to erect barriers against AI.
 Other challenges: maintaining intellectual property rights as AI reads and adapts existing text and images.
 And AI creators will also have to work hard to eliminate cultural biases from creeping into programs, Israel says.

 How could investors benefit?

-Already the promise of AI has helped to lift markets in 2023.
-But investors may need to invoke a quality not normally associated with rapid advancements: patience.
+The promise of AI helped to lift markets in 2023.
+But investors may now need to invoke a quality not normally associated with rapid advancements: patience.
 “While the technology will surely accelerate, we are still very much in the pregame phase with GAI and other forms of AI,” Hyzy says.
 Diversification, a good idea for any investor, is especially important for those considering new technologies.

 As for larger questions of AI’s potential threat to humanity, the technology itself offers a cautionary but hopeful perspective.
 Asked if humans should worry about AI taking over the world, ChatGPT responded, “No, but we should be vigilant and proactive in ensuring ethical development and responsible deployment of AI systems to mitigate potential risks.”